-M&G Global Macro Bond Fund is an Open-Ended Investment Company with variable capital, incorporated in England and Wales under registered number IC 731 and authorised by the Financial Conduct Authority with effect from 26 January 2009.
-The Company has been established for unlimited duration.

-The Company has been certified by the FCA as complying with the conditions necessary for it to enjoy the rights conferred by the EC Directive on undertakings for collective investment in transferable securities ('UCITS').

-The Head Office of the Company is at 10 fenchurch Avenue, London EC3M 5AG and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it.
-The Company does not have any direct interest in immovable property or any tangible moveable property.

-The Base Currency of the Company is U.S. Dollar.

-The maximum share capital of the Company is currently £250,000,000,000 and the minimum is £100.
-Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value.

-Shareholders in the Company are not liable for the debts of the Company (see also Section 42 - Risk Factors).
+- 1.1 M&G Global Macro Bond Fund is an Open-Ended Investment Company with variable capital, incorporated in England and Wales under registered number IC 731 and authorised by the Financial Conduct Authority with effect from 26 January 2009.
+The Company has been established for unlimited duration. - 1.2 The Company has been certified by the FCA as complying with the conditions necessary for it to enjoy the rights conferred by the EC Directive on undertakings for collective investment in transferable securities ('UCITS').
+With effect from 1 January 2021 the Company became a "UK UCITS "(a type of collective investment scheme which is authorised by the FCA as meeting the requirements under the UK provisions which implemented the UCITS Directive.). - 1.3 The Head Office of the Company is at 10 Fenchurch Avenue, London EC3M5AG and is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it.
+The Company does not have any direct interest in immovable property or any tangible moveable property. - 1.4 The Base Currency of the Company is U.S. Dollar. - 1.5 The maximum share capital of the Company is currently £250,000,000 and the minimum is £100.
+Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 1.6 Shareholders in the Company are not liable for the debts of the Company (see also Section 42 Risk Factors).